 Primary Source References

-1827 March 23.(Virginia Jefferson Randolph Trist to Ellen Wayles Randolph Coolidge).
-"It will grieve you both very much to hear of the depredations that have been made at Monticello by the numerous parties who go to see the place.
-Mama's choicest flower roots have been carried off, one of her yellow jessamines, fig bushes ..., grape vines and every thing and any thing that they fancied.
+1827 March 28.(Virginia Jefferson Randolph Trist to Ellen Wayles Randolph Coolidge). "[I]t will grieve you both very much to hear of the depredations that have been made at Monticello by the numerous parties who go to see the place.
+Mama’s choicest flower roots have been carried off, one of her yellow jessamines, fig bushes ..., grape vines and every thing and any thing that they fancied.
 N. consulted with Mr. Garrett and put a notice in the paper's requesting the visitors to desist from such tresspasses, but Burwell says that they have been worse since than they were before."1

 1828 November 17.
 (Thomas Jefferson Randolph to J.H.
 Cocke).
 "I believe that it will be a fortunate thing for my mother to give up the house.
 The estate is irredeemably insolvent, perhaps to $15,000 or $20,000 and must be sold, or at present advised I should consider myself fortunate in obtaining $12,000 for the buildings and 900 acres of good land, including the two mountains."2